 - Blind Draft: The translators each take a chunk and draft their translation of that chunk without looking at the source text or any other resources.

 - Self-Edit: The translator opens his source text and any other resources he has available to him and checks his blind draft for completeness and accuracy, making any necessary changes to the draft.

 - Peer Edit: The translators trade portions and check each other’s work, suggesting edits or changes to the translator of that portion.
 Changes are only made when both agree that a change is needed.

-- Verse-by-Verse Check: The translators work together as a team or in pairs, and use whatever resources are available to them to go through each verse, systematically checking to make sure that every aspect of the original source text is represented in the translation.
+- Verse-by-Verse Check: The translators work together as a team or in pairs, using whatever resources are available to them to go through each verse, systematically checking to make sure that every aspect of the original source text is represented in the translation.

 Teamwork and Ownership

 Two primary tenets of MAST are teamwork and ownership.
 Teamwork is evidenced in that it takes a diverse group of individuals within the Christian community working together to successfully move through all eight MAST steps.
 Furthermore, the teamwork extends beyond the language communities’ investments in their own projects.
 It is expressed and modeled by individuals willingly choose to use what they’ve learned to involve themselves in aiding other MAST projects of their region.
 As a part of the team, Wycliffe Associates, together with national partners and church networks, offers the training, resources, and follow-up support to see projects through to completion.
 Teamwork is essential because it is how God designed His body to work.
 Paul reminded the Ephesians that, “We are members, one of another” (Ephesians 4:25).